 As an alternative, you can reinstall Google Maps from Play Store.
 This will not only clear all local data but also get you the latest version of the app.
-You can uninstall the app from Home Screen or navigate to Play Store and uninstall Google Maps there.
+You can uninstall the app from your Home Screen or navigate to the Play Store and uninstall Google Maps there.

 Here’s how to remove and install Google Maps from Play Store:

 - Search for Google Maps and expand the app.

 - Tap Uninstall.

 - Restart your Android and install Google Maps again from Play Store.

 We suggest leaving the beta program if you are an early adopter of Google Maps.
 To leave the beta program, open Play Store > Google Maps and swipe/scroll down.
 Tap Leave under the Beta tester section.
 Wait until you are removed from the Beta program and update Google Maps.
 If there are no updates available, just reinstall the app as explained above.

 8. Disable NFC and Bluetooth and test GPS